 Change your air filter.

 Another tip on how to winterize your HVAC system is to change your air filter.
 While some air filters require that you change them on a monthly basis, others can last the whole year and your HVAC specialist can help you with this.
-The reason for changing your air filter is because dirt and dust accumulate in your air filter.
-With time, this can cause your HVAC system to break down.
+The reason for changing your air filter is because dirt and dust accumulates in your air filter, which can affect the indoor quality of air, & also With time it can cause your HVAC system to break down.

 Get an HVAC professional to inspect insulation.